 If you are visiting the country in December, go to the Christmas Market.

 Plus, there are many cafes and restaurants on the sidewalks where you can sit back and watch people going on about their day.

-9# Places to Visit in Romania: Sighisoara
+9. Best Places to Visit in Romania: Sighisoara

 Another city located in the Transylvania region, Sighisoara, is a well-preserved walled town listed as the UNESCO World Heritage Site.